dxatscale/sfpowerscripts/getting-started/prerequisites.md

 ## **Artifact Registry**

 sfpowerscripts is designed to work with [asynchronous pipelines](https://dxatscale.gitbook.io/sfpowerscripts/faq/orchestrator#is-there-a-pipeline-schematic-diagram-that-i-can-understand), where CI and CD is separated into two distinct pipelines.
-This means an artifact repository/registry such as Azure Artifacts, Jfrog Artifactory is essential to store the built artifacts.
+This means an artifact repository/registry such as Azure Artifacts, Jfrog Artifactory is essential to store the built artifacts

-A linear pipeline can also be used on smaller projects where a CI/CD pipeline is a single synchronous pipeline.
-In this case you do not need an artifact repository.
-Read more about artifact registries [here](../faq/artifacts.md)